 Beef & sheep

-Carwyn farms 300 acres (121 hectares) on the edge of Pembrokeshire National Park in partnership with his younger brother Aled.
-They have 100 Hereford suckler (beef) cows and 300 Suffolk-cross-Texel breeding ewes.
-The lambs are kept on the farm until they are ready for slaughter while the calves are sold as stores through a local livestock market, to be fattened or ‘finished’ on other farms.
+BEEF, PEMBROKESHIRE: Carwyn farms 300 acres (121 hectares) on the edge of Pembrokeshire National Park in partnership with his younger brother Aled.
+They have 100 Hereford suckler (beef) cows.
+The calves are sold as stores through a local livestock market, to be fattened or ‘finished’ on other farms.

 At just 26 and 23-years-old, Carwyn and Aled inherited the family farm at an unusually young age.
 Their father, Gwynfor, died when Carwyn was a toddler and their mother, Anne, passed away in 2017 following a long illness.